gugarosa/opytimizer/README.md

 ---

-## Getting started: 60 seconds with NALP
+## Getting started: 60 seconds with Opytimizer

 First of all.
 We have examples.
 Yes, they are commented.
 Just browse to `examples/`, chose your subpackage and follow the example.
 We have high-level examples for most tasks we could think of.